Satellite-im/Uplink/docs/architecture.md

 - The global `State` variable drives the Uplink UI.
 It is initialized via `use_shared_state_provider`.
 We don't want this variable to be re-loaded every time the app updates, so `app_bootstrap` is used to initialize state.
 - finally, `app` is rendered.
 All the global channels are polled here, each with their own `use_future`.
     + conversations are loaded from warp and added to `State`
-    + friends are loaded from the warp and added to `State`
+    + friends are loaded from warp and added to `State`
     + warp events are passed to `State::process_warp_event`
     + after all the `use_future`s, `cx.render()` is called with the various parts of the page.